awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`CookieName`**
 Optional
-The name of the application cookie used for stickiness\.
+The name of the application cookie that is used for stickiness\.
 **Type:** String

 **`PolicyName`**